 Skyline GT-R models have seen a massive increase in value of late, meaning cheap ones are few and far between.
 However, the most cost efficient way into Nissan Skyline GT-R ownership has to be the R33.
 Here’s what to look out for before you part with your cash.
-Sponsored by Adrian Flux.

 Nissan Skyline GT-R R33 history

 Launched in 1995, the Nissan Skyline GT-R R33 was the first of the breed to be officially imported into the UK.
 Completely re-styled since the outgoing R32, although faster, more refined and more easily accessible for UK buyers, it lacked its predecessor’s motorsports heritage, meaning it never quite gained the same level of cult status with fans.
 Nevertheless, the R33’s arrival was well timed as it coincided with the launch of a certain PlayStation racing sim that shared the same initials and featured the model in the game, thrusting the Skyline brand onto a whole new generation of petrolheads.

 The durable twin-turbocharged RB26 2.6-litre in-line six-cylinder engine was carried over from the R32, but tweaks increased torque substantially.
 The sophisticated ATTESA-ETS four-wheel-drive system (with four-wheel steer) was also enhanced, enabling it to reacting quicker to changes, while the car’s aero also saw improvements to reduce drag, although this was likely tempered by an 80kg weight gain.